stfc/PSyclone/doc/psyad/user_guide/index.rst

 .. only:: html

     PSyAD is PSyclone's Adjoint code generator.
-PSyAD takes an LFRic tangent linear kernel and translates it into its adjoint.
+PSyAD takes either generic or LFRic tangent-linear kernel code and translates it into its adjoint.

 .. toctree::
     :hidden: